|Evergreen Cemetery Burials||: ||17,492|| ||Earliest Death Date : 04-14-1871|

 And here, for all you information junkies out there, is a table showing the count of death dates for burials, per decade, per block.
 (If a block number is missing - it was not used for any burials.)
 You can see when certain areas of the cemetery were opened up for new burials.
 There are some year outliers where earlier burials were transferred in to a newly purchased family lot (e.g. a 1932 death transferred into block 48).

-The Find-A-Grave website is a place where people can create a memorial to a deceased individual that includes photos (of the person or the grave marker), a biography or obituary, "virtual" flowers, and more.
-Since we do not have this capability on our website, we will link to the corresponding memorials in the Evergreen Cemetery section at Find-A-Grave that people set up for burials in Evergreen Cemetery.
-The links will be updated (usually once per month) when the web pages are updated from the cemetery database.
-To see an example, click on the icon for Van Essen, William.
-(This link to Find-A-Grave feature does not yet exist for Memorial Gardens, but nearly all those burials are already in the Memorial Gardens Cemetery section at Find-A-Grave.)
+The Find-A-Grave website is a place where people can create a memorial to a deceased individual that includes photos (of the person or the grave marker), a biography or obituary, virtual flowers, and more.
+Since we do not have this capability on our website, we will link to the corresponding memorials in the Evergreen Cemetery section or the Memorial Gardens Cemetery section at Find-A-Grave that people have created for burials in those cemeteries.
+The links are indicated by the small icons and (described at the top of each Directory of the Dead page) and will be updated when the web pages are updated from the cemetery database (usually every month).
+To see an example, click on the icon shown on the entry for Van Essen, William.

 A major rationale for putting the Directory of the Dead online is to provide access to this information for genealogists or interested family members.
 A key feature of this dataset is the "By Block" sorting to show who else is buried in the same lot and block.
 This can reveal the burial locations of additional family members of interest.